 - Try not to over mix the dough (you want to keep that butter cold and separate from the flour).
 Don't worry if the dough has a slight vinegary smell.
 That will dissipate during baking and/or be overwhelmed by the filling.

-- Turn dough out onto a lightly floured surface and push together into a rough ball.
+- Turn the dough out onto a lightly floured surface and push together into a rough ball.
 Knead a few times to combine, then divide into two equal balls.
-Flatten each ball into a disc with smooth edges (no cracks), cover with plastic wrap, and refrigerate at least 1 hour or up to overnight.
+Flatten each ball into a disk with smooth edges (no cracks), cover with plastic wrap, and refrigerate at least 1 hour or up to overnight.

-- To blind bake the crust: Preheat the oven to 375°F. Tear off a piece of foil that fits over the entire pan with overhang (or add extra foil as needed).
+- Tear off a piece of foil that fits over the entire pan with overhang (or add extra foil as needed).
 Spray the foil with baking spray to keep it from sticking to the dough.
 Press the foil into the pan and tightly up against the sides.
 Bring the foil up over the rim and mold it to the sides of the pan.
 Freeze the crust for 15 minutes.
 You don't need to use pie weights or dried beans using this frozen-foil method.

 - Bake the crust with the foil on for 20 minutes.
 At this point the crust is par-baked.